orestespap/bitcoin-blockchain-converter/README.md

 ## Installing ##

 The project has very limited dependencies by design in order to make it easy to install and use for researchers from all backgrounds.
 We also assume that researchers already have the Bitcoin blockchain data available.
-If not, you can get it using [Bitcoin Core]([url](https://bitcoin.org/en/download)).
+If not, you can get it using [Bitcoin Core](https://bitcoin.org/en/download).

-To parse the Bitcoin blockchain, we used a [Python blockchain]([url](https://github.com/alecalve/python-bitcoin-blockchain-parser)) parser developed by @alecalve.
+To parse the Bitcoin blockchain, we used a [Python blockchain parser](https://github.com/alecalve/python-bitcoin-blockchain-parser) developed by [@alecalve](https://github.com/alecalve).

-To download the module, type in the following command:
+To download all of the dependencies, open up a terminal, cd into the repository local directory (in your computer) and type in the following command:

-    python -m pip install blockchain-parser
+    python -m pip install -r requirements.txt

+## Data Format ##

+Each transaction is represented by a sequence of 8-byte integeres.
+The pattern used is the following:

+    txid, input addresses count (n), input_0, ..., inputAddr_n-1, output addresses count (m), outputAddr_0, ..., output_m-1, outputValue_0_flag, outputValue_0, ..., outputValue_m-1_flag, outputValue_0, timestamp, sumOfInputValues_flag, sumOfInputValues

+    Number